In this tutorial, we’re going to read data from a table automatically on click.

 Conclusion

-In this tutorial, we went over how to scrape data automatically from a page, specifically tabular data.
+This tutorial covered how to scrape data automatically from a page, specifically tabular data.